carpentries-incubator/swc_github_flow/for_novice_contributors.md

 10. Wait for feedback from the community on your pull request!

 11. If you want to make additional changes (because you got feedback or think of related improvements), use the terminal to switch back to the branch on your local version that you made the previous edits on.
+You can see the name of the pull request's branch at the top of the pull request.
 The git command to return to a branch is `git checkout newbranchname`, e.g `git checkout extraexamples`.

     Then make your additional changes, and commit and push them.

     When you look at the pull request on GitHub it will update automatically to include the new changes you've pushed.